nv23014-mohammed-taha/reception-/README.md

 ## Tech used

-- Python + Streamlit — the whole UI is just Python, no HTML needed
+- Python + Streamlit — the whole UI is just Python, no HTML needed but i used it for the consumer appel
 - Mistral AI (`mistral-large-latest`) — the chat model
 - SQLite — stores appointments and doctor schedules
 - FPDF — generates the PDF receipts